 We have a Governor for SEND, who has responsibility within the reporting process.
-The school monitors the progress and attainment of children using internal processes such as classroom observation, test results and discussion with parents/carers.
+The school monitors the progress and attainment of children using internal processes such as classroom observation, assessments, test results and discussion with parents/carers.

 3.How will the curriculum be matched to my child’s needs?

 We aim to personalise the curriculum to cater for children’s needs, finding the balance between tasks that are challenging but also achievable.
 Tasks can be differentiated in the classroom setting or by interventions such as small group or one-to-one sessions.
 The aim is to provide children with learning opportunities that lead them to make progress at a pace appropriate for them and based on their individual starting point.
 Please see our SEND Policy for more detail.

 4.How will school staff and I know how my child is progressing and how will you help me to support my child’s learning?